bsmiguelangel/nimbleTools/README.md

 ### Version `0.4.0`

 * Confirmed compatibility with the CRAN version of `nimble`.
-The development version of `nimble` is no longer required for installing or using `pNimble`.
+The development version of `nimble` is no longer required for installing or using `nimbleTools`.
 * Renamed the `sd.theta` argument in the Leroux CAR distribution to `sd`.
 * Made the zero-mean constraint in the Leroux CAR distribution adaptive to the number of small areas.
 * Added safe error handling for WAIC and posterior summaries, so that posterior samples are still returned when these calculations fail.